stancoder17/CW-10-s31552/README.md

 # Trip Management API – .NET Core + EF Core (Database First)

 This project was created as part of my studies in computer science at **Polish-Japanese Academy of Information Technology.**
-The goal was to practice the **database-first** approach using Entity Framework Core library.
+The goal was to practice the **Database First** approach using Entity Framework Core library.

 The application connects to an existing database and exposes a few endpoints that allow:
 - **listing** trips with optional pagination